Computer Science 423/523

 One of the goals of this course is to learn how to write high-quality technical prose.

-To improve the terseness and readability of your homework solutions, I am requiring you to typeset your homework in LaTeX, available on the CS computing system.
+To improve the terseness and readability of your homework solutions, I am requiring you to typeset your homework in LaTeX, a standard typesetting tool in the CS profession.

 I will provide examples of LaTeX files for you to learn how to format particular equations.

-Pictures, diagrams, and graphs can be drawn using xfig, a drawing tool that can generate "eps" or "pdf" files, which are then included into LaTeX.
+Pictures, diagrams, and graphs may be created using xfig, a drawing tool that can generate "eps" or "pdf" files, which are then included into LaTeX.

 Working on a problem set, you are allowed to discuss problems with your fellow students in the same class.